JimmyDuong00/docs.ottertech/content/02 Projects/Deploying an Active Directory Domain Controller.md

   - iam
 ---
 ## Prerequisites
 This project requires a server or virtual machine that has Windows Server 2016 or 2022 running on it.
-You can learn how to install it here [[02.04 Installing Windows Server 2016 on VirtualBox]].
+You can learn how to install it here [[Installing Windows Server 2016 on VirtualBox]].

 Once the server is running, login and we can begin the project.
 We will be using ottertechadmin for user and password